 The first-ever REAL vacation Buddy and I took as a couple was to Transylvania County in North Carolina.
 About an hour from Asheville, this area is known as “The Land of Waterfalls.”
 It boasts more than 250 waterfalls within a few miles of each other, many of which are easily accessible.
-Plus, Buddy had this area on his bucket list since he was a teenager, so we just had to plan this romantic weekend getaway to NC!
+Plus, Buddy had this area on his bucket list since he was a teenager, so we just had to plan this romantic getaway to NC!

 Blue Ridge Parkway Hiking